J-Uptegraph/CORI-Robot/README.md

 > _"I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes."_

-That’s why I built CORI.
-The goal isn’t just automation—it’s improving quality of life.
+That’s exactly why I built CORI.
+The goal isn’t just automating tasks—it’s about buying back time, and improving quality of life through human-robot interaction.

 ---